 Decision/Precision Ag and Enhanced NM should be retired as BMPs and those practices should be re-evaluated for their compliance with FLNAM.

-Verification considerations were discussed and the discussion has been deferred to its own Expert Panel established by AgWG on September 29, 2013.
-The Expert Panel intends to yield to the newly created Agricultural Management Plan Expert Panel for developing guidance on how to verify nutrient application management BMPs.
+Verification considerations were discussed and deferred to the Agricultural Management Plan Expert Panel established by the AgWG on September 29, 2013.
+The NM Panel yielded to the Agricultural Management Plan Expert Panel for developing guidance on how to verify nutrient application management BMPs.
 The panel notes that verifying active plans in compliance with the approved definitions presents unique challenges compared to BMPs that are visibly implemented.
+By August 2014, the AgWG approved of the Ag BMP Verification Guidelines that will support the development of future jurisdiction specific verification plans documented in Section 6 below.